Ansonious/rsb-channels/FAQ.md

 ---

-**How do I get into -wip-?**
+**How do I get into Nerd?**

--wip- is achieved by getting 2 vouches by a Mentor in terms of affixing and skill
+Nerd is achieved by getting 2 vouches by a Mentor in terms of affixing and skill

 **How do I get into Mentor?**